MicrosoftDocs/power-automate-docs/articles/email-triggers.md

 ## Prerequisites

 - An account with access to [Power Automate](https://flow.microsoft.com).
-- A Microsoft 365 Outlook account.
+- An email account with Outlook for Microsoft 365 or Outlook.com<!--note from editor: Edit okay?
+Or does this only apply to the enterprise app?-->.
 - The Power Automate mobile app for [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows).
-- Connections to Office, Outlook, and the push notification service.
+- Connections to Office, Outlook, and the push notification service.<!--note from editor: By "connections," do you mean the Office 365 Outlook and Outlook.com connectors?-->

 ## Trigger a cloud flow based on an email's subject

 In this tutorial, we create a cloud flow that sends a push notification to your mobile phone if the subject of any new email has the word "lottery" in it.
-Your flow then marks any such email as *read*.
+Your flow then marks any such email as **read**.

 >[!NOTE]
 >Although this tutorial sends a push notification, you're free to use any other action that suits your workflow needs.
 For example, you might store the email contents in another repository such as Google Sheets or a Microsoft Excel workbook stored on Dropbox.

-Ok, let's get started.
+OK, let's get started.

 [!INCLUDE [sign-in-use-blank-select-email-trigger-and-inbox-folder](includes/sign-in-use-blank-select-email-trigger-and-inbox-folder.md)]